carla-simulator/map/doc/ad_map_access/HLD_Security.md

 ### Compiler and compiler security flags

-The development platform is Ubuntu Linux 16.04 Xenial.
+The development platforms are Ubuntu Linux 18.04 Bionic and 20.04 Focal Fossa.

 A standard cmake toolchain has been used to compile the library.
-The compiler is g++ 5.4.0, other compilers are also supported (see README for details).
+The compiler is g++ 9.3.0, other compilers are also supported (see README for details).

-The following, strict, compilation flags are used: C++11, -Werror, -Wall, -Wextra, -pedantic, -Wconversion, -Wsign-conversion, -Wfloat-equal -Wshadow -Wswitch-default -Wenum-compare -Wformat -Wformat-security.
+The following, strict, compilation flags are used: C++14, -Werror, -Wall, -Wextra, -pedantic, -Wconversion, -Wsign-conversion, -Wfloat-equal -Wshadow -Wswitch-default -Wenum-compare -Wformat -Wformat-security.